Condo Buying Process

 Start Viewing Condos

 Create a list of preferred areas to live in.
 Explore neighbourhoods and make note of your must-haves.
-Ask your REALTOR® to set you up with listing alerts, ensuring you receive the latest listings in your inbox daily.
-This is especially important in a hot market to stay informed and seize opportunities.
+Ask your REALTOR® to set you up with listing alerts, ensuring you receive the latest listings to your inbox daily.
+This is especially important in a hot market like Halifax, as you’ll want to stay informed in order to seize opportunities.

-Once you have found the perfect condo, you will want to sit down with your REALTOR® to go over the necessary documents to submit an offer.
-Once you have decided the details of your offer, it’s time to sign and submit your offer to the seller’s agent.
-Your REALTOR® will prepare the documents, request signatures from you and submit the offer on your behalf.
+Once you have found the perfect condo, you’ll want to sit down with your REALTOR® to go over the necessary documents to submit an offer.
+Once you have decided on the details of your offer, it’s time to sign and submit your offer to the seller’s agent.
+Your REALTOR® will prepare the documents, collect your signatures, and submit the offer on your behalf.

 Get Offer Accepted

-Now is the time for your REALTOR® to step in and work their magic, negotiating the optimal deal on your behalf.
-The agreement holds various elements open for negotiation, including but not limited to the price, closing date, and what items remain with the home (such as appliances or furniture).
-Rest assured, if you work with us, we will navigate these negotiations, ensuring your best interests are represented and securing the most favorable terms for you.
+Now is the time for your REALTOR® to step in and work their magic; negotiating the optimal deal on your behalf.
+The agreement holds various elements open for negotiation, including but not limited to the price, closing date, and what items will remain with the home (such as appliances or furniture).
+When working with us, you can rest assured that we’ll expertly navigate these negotiations to ensure your best interests are represented, and the most favourable terms are secured for you.

 Choose a Lawyer

 Every Agreement of Purchase and Sale must be reviewed by a lawyer.
-You can hire a lawyer of your choosing, or when you work with us, we can recommend one we trust to you.
+You can hire a lawyer of your choosing, or as our client, we can recommend one we trust to you.
 Your lawyer’s role in the transaction involves carefully reviewing the contract to ensure all aspects are in order.
-Additionally, they perform a thorough title search on the property, verifying its legal status, and handle the necessary funds for the purchase.
-We work with our client’s lawyers directly to ensure they have all documentation they need for a successful purchase.
+Additionally, they perform a thorough title search on the property, verifying its legal status and handling the necessary funds for the purchase.
+We work with our client’s lawyers directly to ensure they have all documentation they need to do their job.

 Meet Conditions of Sale